Beautiful Ship, But May Be Lacking for Adults

 An additional parking tip: If you are driving in from out of town, there are multiple Cape Canaveral / Cocoa Beach hotels that offer parking discounts for the port.
 We stayed two nights at the Hampton Inn Cocoa Beach using one of their Cruise and Park Specials prior to the cruise and got 40% off the cruise port parking.

 As I mentioned previously, we were in cabin 7194 which is in the center of the stern of the ship.
-Cabin itself was a good size with lots of storage in both of the dual closets plus plenty of room under the bed for all our luggage.
+The cabin itself was a good size with lots of storage in both of the dual closets plus plenty of room under the bed for all our luggage.
 Easily the most standard storage space of any ship we have sailed so far.
-There was a choke point between the end of the bed and the wall where only one person can get by, that was a bit of pain at times, but not awful.
-It’s not uncommon to have this in verandah / balcony cabins as the beds are almost always sideways in the room.
+There was a chokepoint between the end of the bed and the wall where only one person can get by, that was a bit of pain at times, but not awful.
+It’s not uncommon to have this in verandah/balcony cabins as the beds are almost always sideways in the room.

 If you have mobility issues, be aware that the step into the tub for the shower is quite high.
 The tub sides basically came up to our knees and we’re in the 5’ 6” height area so if you have mobility issues, you might want to consider a handicap cabin.

-A great tip for extra storage in the room is to get a wall hanging, canvas shoe rack like this one and hang that on the bathroom door.
-Disney does NOT allow over the door hangers to be used in the cabin so you’ll need to get some magnetic door hooks like these if you want to use a canvas shoe rack.
-We’ve used that for most every cruise we’ve been on.
-Also, there’s generally just one or two outlets available in a cabin and most cruise lines have now outlawed power strips, power squids and extension cords that have a cord on them.
+A great tip for extra storage in the room is to get a wall hanging, canvas shoe rack like this one, and hang that on the bathroom door.
+Disney does NOT allow over-the-door hangers to be used in the cabin so you’ll need to get some magnetic door hooks like these if you want to use a canvas shoe rack.
+We’ve used that for almost every cruise we’ve been on.
+Also, there’s generally just one or two outlets available in a cabin and most cruise lines have now outlawed power strips, power squids, and extension cords that have a cord on them.
 So get yourself a power cube like this one that also features some USB outlets to charge up your various devices.
-Another handy dandy storage tip are these 12” x 12” folding cubes that can be placed in cabinets, under the bed or elsewhere in your cabin.
+Another handy dandy storage tip are these 12” x 12” folding cubes that can be placed in cabinets, under the bed, or elsewhere in your cabin.

 INTERNET and DISNEY CRUISE APP